Chen861368/Minimal-Realization-Time-Delay-Koopman-Analysis-for-Nonlinear-System-Identification/README.md

 ---

 Since I have already stored the related data and models, each script can be run independently.
-As an example of applying the MRTK algorithm to Lorenz system data, you can run `MRTK_Algorithm.py` and replace the loaded data with your own dataset to test whether MRTK works for your dataset.
+The `MRTK_Algorithm.py` provided here is an example of applying the MRTK algorithm to Lorenz system data.
+However, as a user, you can run `MRTK_Algorithm.py` and replace the loaded data with your own dataset to test whether MRTK works for your specific data.

 Required libraries:
 ```python